Sonull/Summary-of-my-Projects/README.md

 # Objective of the Repository
 Hi There!
 Welcome to my Git!
 For ease of reference I have summarised the names of all the projects I have done so far.
+I have also shared the appropriate links so that you can check out the project you want to read about without any hassle.

 # List of Projects
 * **Sentiment Analysis on Yelp Data**